Edgar Martínez: Legacy

 Hall of Fame pitcher Mariano Rivera, when asked whether there was anyone he was afraid to face, said that he was never afraid, but "I will put it like this: The only guy that I didn't want to face, when a tough situation comes, was Edgar Martínez.
 The reason is because I couldn't get him out. (laughs) I couldn't get him out.
 It didn't matter how I threw the ball.
 I couldn't get him out.
-Oh, my god, he had more than my number.
+Oh, my God, he had more than my number.
 He had my breakfast, lunch and dinner.
 He got everything from me."
 Versus Rivera, Martínez was able to log a .579 batting average, with 11 hits during 19 at bats.
 Hall of Fame pitcher Pedro Martínez (no relation) also named Edgar Martínez as one of the toughest hitters he had to pitch against in his career because, Pedro said, he was very disciplined at the plate and "would foul off pitches that would wipe out anybody else."

 Martínez was inducted into the Hispanic Heritage Baseball Museum Hall of Fame on September 9, 2003, in a pregame on field ceremony at Safeco Field.
 In October 2004, following his retirement, a section of South Atlantic Street (State Route 519) in Seattle adjacent to Safeco Field was renamed Edgar Martínez Drive South.
+The street he grew up on in Dorado was renamed Edgar Martínez Street.
 At his retirement ceremony, a portrait "featuring his high stepping batting style" painted by artist Michele Rushworth was presented to him by the Mariners.
-In 2004, MLB renamed the Outstanding Designated Hitter Award in Martínez's honor.
+MLB also renamed the Outstanding Designated Hitter Award in Martínez's honor.
 In 2005, fans voted Martínez as the third baseman on the Latino Legends Team.
-Since his retirement, the Mariners did not issue Martinez' uniform number 11 to any other player.
-Under Mariners' team policy, he was not eligible to have his uniform number formally retired until 2010, when he became eligible for the National Baseball Hall of Fame for the first time.
-The Mariners inducted Martínez into the Seattle Mariners Hall of Fame on June 2, 2007, and retired Martinez's #11 jersey on August 12, 2017.
+Following his retirement, the Mariners did not issue Martínez' uniform number 11 to any other player.
+Under team policy, he was not eligible to have his uniform number formally retired until 2010, when he became eligible for the National Baseball Hall of Fame for the first time.
+The Mariners inducted Martínez into the Seattle Mariners Hall of Fame on June 2, 2007 and retired Martinez's #11 jersey on August 12, 2017.